An early history of the

 Anglican Church of Alice Springs

-On 1 November 1933, Fr Percy Smith was appointed as Priest-in-Charge of the Mission District of Alice Springs.
-He held his first service on Sunday 26 November 1933 in the Australian Inland Mission (Presbyterian) Hall with eleven people in attendance.
+On 1 November 1933, Percy Smith was appointed as Priest-in-Charge of the Mission District of Alice Springs.
+His first service was on Sunday 26 November 1933 in the Australian Inland Mission (Presbyterian) Hall with eleven people in attendance.

 In 1933 the Parish covered an area of over 600,000 square kilometers, from the South Australia, Western Australia and Queensland borders to Tennant Creek.
-The Parish covers much the same area today, covering approximately half the area of the Diocese of the Northern Territory.
+The Parish boundaries are much the same today, covering approximately half of the Northern Territory.

 The first service in the current building was held on 13 November 1983.
 Sister Eileen Heath laid a commemorative stone and in the subsequent year (1984) the church was consecrated in a service attended by the then Primate, Archbishop Sir John Grindrod.